ardhiraka/talent_fair_sample_challenge/README.md

 1. ELIGIBILITY.

-   - To be eligible to enter the Competition, you must be: (i) a registered alumni at Hacktiv8 FTDS Program, (ii) registered at Hacktiv8 Career Team, (iii) the older of 18 years old or the age of majority in your jurisdiction of residence.
+   - To be eligible to enter the Competition, you must be: (i) a registered student at Hacktiv8 FTDS Program, (ii) registered at Hacktiv8 Career Team, (iii) the older of 18 years old or the age of majority in your jurisdiction of residence.
    - Unless otherwise stated in the Specific Competition Rules above or prohibited by internal policies of the Competition Entities, employees, interns, contractors, officers and directors of Competition Entities may enter and participate in the Competition, but are not eligible to win any Prizes.
 "Competition Entities" means the Competition Partner, Hacktiv8, and their respective companies, subsidiaries and affiliates.
 If you are such a participant from a Competition Entity, you are subject to all applicable internal policies of your employer with respect to your participation.

 2. COMPETITION PERIOD.<br/>